 Human trafficking is a crime against humanity.
 It is one of the crimes that the international community pays attention to it.
 According to the Ethiopian constitution and law, human trafficking is crime and forbidden.
 Violating the law has a consequence of punishment in either imprisonment or fine.
 But do people really know the criminality of human trafficking was one of the issues investigated in this study.

-Table 8: Respondents' knowledge about the criminality of human trafficking
+As table 8 shows, 352(92.1) of the respondents said that they know the criminality of human trafficking while 30(7.9%) said that they do not know the fact that this phenomenon is criminal.